 - leave higher education within a year of entering.

 When writing your access agreement you should consider the different barriers mature learners may face in accessing, succeeding in, and progressing from higher education.
-If you have experienced a decline in the number of mature learners applying for higher education at your institution, you should consider committing some of your access expenditure to addressing this.
-In particular, you may want to consider how additional information, advice and guidance on the changes to the financial support available for part-time learners may help.
+All institutions have a responsibility to consider how they might work to support mature students.
+This might include offering alternative and flexible modes of study or providing additional information, advice and guidance to mature students.
 Your plans may include working with communities and employers.

 The Office for National Statistics forecasts a decline in the number of 18- and 19-year-olds until around 2020, and attracting older students may help you make further progress on widening participation and fair access.

-Data from the Higher Education Statistics Agency in January 2016 showed a 10 per cent reduction in UK-domiciled part-time undergraduate entrants compared to 2013-14.
-This is part of a deeply worrying trend which has seen drastic year-on-year reductions in people choosing to study part-time.
+Data from the Higher Education Statistics Agency in January 2017 showed that there has been a 58 per cent reduction in UK-domiciled part-time undergraduate entrants since 2010-11.
+This is a deeply worrying trend which has seen drastic year-on-year reductions in people choosing to study part-time.

 We are concerned about the issues this decline raises for inclusion, equality and diversity.
 Disadvantaged young students are twice as likely to study part-time compared to the most advantaged.
 Part-time learners are also more likely to be women, and more likely to be mature learners.